Naftogaz: 1998–2014

 The company was founded in 1998 after previously being named Ukrgazprom.
 The main initiators who created the company were Ihor Didenko and Ihor Bakai (better known as Igor Bakai).
 The last one was the first deputy chairman of the Ukrainian State Committee on Oil and Gas.
 Before Naftogaz, both Bakai and Didenko worked for other gas trading companies "Republic Corporation" and "Intergas".

 At the end of 1990s, Ukraine was consuming a record of 75 billion m3 per year which was the fourth indicator in the world and seemed strange to say the least considering that the country was not part of the top 20 in GDP volume.
-Eighteen billion m3 were mined inside Ukraine by Naftogas along with some joint enterprises such as "Poltavska Naftogasova Kompania", Plast, Ukrnaftogastekhnologia and others.
-All the gas that was mined by Naftogas and received through transit in obligatory order was being sold to population and state organizations.
+Eighteen billion m3 were mined inside Ukraine by Naftogaz along with some joint enterprises such as "Poltavska Naftogazova Kompania", Plast, Ukrnaftogastekhnologia and others.
+All the gas that was mined by Naftogaz and received through transit in obligatory order was being sold to population and state organizations.
 The remaining volume of natural gas, Ukraine was receiving from Russia as part of payment for transit or was buying from Turkmenistan.
 That gas was sold to industrial enterprises or was being re-exported.

 Also, instead of investing more funds in geological exploration for the Ukrgasprom, its money was used to patch budget and foreign debts holes, which led to decrease in mining of hydrocarbons and decline of industry.
-Most of oil refineries were sold out to Russian companies.
-The only refinery that belongs to Naftogas is Shebelynsky Gas Refinery which Naftogas controls through Ukrgasvydobuvannia.
+Most of the oil refineries were sold out to Russian companies.
+The only refinery that belongs to Naftogaz is Shebelynsky Gas Refinery which Naftogaz controls through Ukrgasvydobuvannia.

 Ukraine never had enough mined oil resources capable to provide for oil refining capacity that Ukraine inherited from the Soviet Union.
-Most successful in oil mining is Ukrnafta, however recently Chornomornaftogas had more and more plans to develop newly found deposits.
+Most successful in oil mining is Ukrnafta, however recently Chornomornaftogaz had more and more plans to develop newly found deposits.

 Before 2001 Ukraine had two state enterprises in transportation of oil "Main oil pipeline "Druzhba" and "Cisdnieper main oil pipeline".
-The pipelines were often used by Russian companies, but after Ukraine built connecting pipeline Odessa – Brody (Black Sea coast – West Ukraine) Russian companies installed an alternative pipe route Sukhodolnaya–Rodionovskaya.
+The pipelines were often used by Russian companies, but after Ukraine built connecting pipeline Odesa – Brody (Black Sea coast – West Ukraine) Russian companies installed an alternative pipe route Sukhodolnaya–Rodionovskaya.

 In 2001 several Ukrainian parliamentarians made inquiry to the Prosecutor's General Office, Tax Agency, and Security Service requesting to open a criminal case against the head of Presidential Administration Volodymyr Lytvyn, the former chairman of Naftogaz Ihor Bakai, the administration chairmen of joint-stock company "Ukrgasprom" Bohdan Kliuk, the director of state enterprise "Ukrgasprom" Illia Fik, and others.
 Those parliamentarians were Hryhoriy Omelchenko, Anatoliy Yermak, and Viktor Shyshkin.

 As of 31 December 2008, Naftogaz with its subsidiaries had a total of 172,000 employees.
 Naftogaz received more than $6 billion of subsidies in domestic bonds from 2009 to 2012 as regulated gas prices and expensive Russian energy imports led to heavy losses.

+The 2009 Russia–Ukraine gas dispute was eventually settled by the 2010 Kharkiv Pact.